 Some of this does hold some truth- Twitter is better known for aligning with your interests rather than a platform to follow your friends and family.
 Historically, Facebook has served as more of a “connect with people” platform rather than a “follow what you’re interested in” type of platform.
 Interest generates activity and activity will generate profit for brands.

-This playbook provides good tips and tricks to navigating the platform.
-As social media is constantly evolving, having a guide like this makes it easier for people to use the platform more efficiently.
+This playbook provides good tips and tricks to navigating Twitter.
+As social media is constantly evolving, having a guide like this makes it easier for people to use the platform efficiently.
 This can be especially beneficial for people who did not grow up surrounded by technology.
 Twitter can be an unfamiliar social platform and might be more difficult to navigate alone.
 With the assistance of the playbook, more marketers might be keen on using Twitter to promote their brands; this generates more business for Twitter as a platform.

-Something important to consider with Twitter is that it provides its audience with a real-time aspect that a lot of other platforms don’t have.
-This real-time aspect allows the audience to feel a greater sense of involvement within the brand.
 People sign on to Twitter to see what is happening in the moment, which is another highly emphasized aspect of the playbook.
 No other platform has been able to provide the same level of “in the moment” and “real-time” information the way Twitter has.
 This is very important to keep in mind when considering your approach.
 Though we know that marketers are paying for a lot of the high levels of engagement we see on Twitter- it is possible to instill a level of organic attention within the platform.

 This playbook provides a plethora of tips, advice, statistics, and tools to ensure marketers get the most out of the platform by giving you the tools to do things such as maximize tweet performance and gain momentum in campaigns.